 Over time, patent examiners evolve in their understanding of patent laws and procedures, and they adjust their approaches to patent examination according to the lessons they learn through experience.
-In Episode 52 of the Better Patents Now podcast, “The Inside Scoop with Former Patent Examiner Joshua Rudawitz,” listeners gain a better understanding of life at the USPTO.
 Here are some of his insights into being a patent examiner and advice on how to improve the patent prosecution experience.

 Perhaps one of the most important takeaways from the Rudawitz interview is that patent examiners go through a number of career phases.
 When Mr. Rudawitz began his career at the USPTO, his degree in mechanical engineering landed him a position in an art unit that dealt with a variety of technical subjects ranging from vehicle hitch attachments to robots.
 The patent office does not provide any technology-specific training, so the nature of a patent examiner’s position is to learn about new technology as it comes into the patent office.
 This means much of an examiner’s technical knowledge is dependent on the type and number of patent applications they have reviewed.

 To become a USPTO patent examiner, it’s not a requirement to have a legal background, although many examiners may acquire a law degree before or during their work as an examiner.
 It’s also discussed that patent examiners are not given much discretion in the early stages of their careers – supervisors and primary examiners have most of the say in what is patentable.
 Newer patent examiners can review patent descriptions and claims, conduct patent searches, and advocate for patent allowance, but allowance is ultimately not their decision.
 Patent examiners are then gradually given more autonomy as they gain a sense of what should or should not be allowed.
 This knowledge is priceless to patent practitioners who rely on patent examiner statistics to make patent prosecution decisions.